hetznercloud/cli/docs/reference/hcloud_server_list.md

   -o, --output stringArray   output options: noheader|columns=...|json|yaml -l, --selector string      Selector to filter by labels -s, --sort strings         Determine the sorting of the result
-      --status strings       Only servers with one of these statuses are displayed
+      --status strings       Only Servers with one of these statuses are displayed
 ```

 ### Options inherited from parent commands